Climbing area Rotchnubel

 • Destination: Rotchnubel

-Rotchnubel - The place where many climbing enthusiasts from the Upper Valais took their first climbing steps.
+Rotchnubel - The place where many climbing enthusiasts from Upper Valais took their first climbing steps.

-The up to 25m high routes (12 pieces) offer varied gneiss climbs.
-Perfect for practising and for getting started on the more difficult routes in Trämul.
+The routes up to 25m high (12 routes) offer varied gneiss climbing.
+Perfect for practicing and for entry into the more difficult routes in Trämul.

 Sector Rotchnubel